Reviews You Can Rely On

 For the flex upgrade, the set-up process is similar, except you install the poles and adjust them until they're in the proper symmetrical configuration before staking the tent down.
 We found the flex version a little easier to set up.
 In short, setting up this tent takes a bit of practice, and one should read the instructions provided by Zpacks and conduct a few trial runs at home before staring down an impending thunderstorm out in the wild.

-zpacks duplex flex upgrade ultralight tent review - setting this tent up alone takes a bit of practice as the stake...
+zpacks duplex flex upgrade - setting this tent up alone takes a bit of practice as the stake...

 Setting this tent up alone takes a bit of practice as the stake locations are not intuitive.
 With practice it can easily be done alone quite quickly.
 We find that we often need to fiddle with stake locations or tensions after setup to dial it in each night.

-The Duplex will cost you a pretty penny plus a little extra if you prefer the flex upgrade, making it a super expensive shelter.
-Add in the cost of stakes, which are not included but are necessary, and you have a pretty pricey purchase.
-Despite the high cost, as our favorite ultralight tent.
-Anybody that is considering a super bomber 2-person shelter should consider throwing down on the investment.
-It is ideal for both wet and dry climates, with or without bugs.
-A perfect option if you need a little extra space when sharing it with another, or an amazing one-personal palace.
-Our thoughts?
-We'd throw down because it's worth the investment.
+The Duplex will cost you a pretty penny plus a little extra if you prefer the flex upgrade, making it a super expensive shelter — not to mention the cost of stakes, which are not included but are all but necessary.
+Despite the high price, it's one of our favorite ultralight tents.
+Anybody considering a super bomber 2-person shelter should consider throwing down on the investment.
+It is ideal for wet and dry climates, with or without bugs.
+A perfect option if you need a little extra space when sharing it with another or an impressive one-personal palace.

-The Zpacks Duplex is our Editors' Choice Award winner and includes all of the important things an amazing ultralight shelter should have.
-It offers low weight, great weather protection, a comfortable living space, and included bug protection.
-While it is expensive, the materials are quality, and the made-to-order craftsmanship is worth the expense.
-This tent is a fantastic option for long thru-hikes or short overnight backpacking trips, as it utilizes adjustable trekking poles for support, and can be customized for other uses or to be completely freestanding.
-With lots of major advantages and only minimal drawbacks, this tent quickly endeared itself to all who used it.
+The Zpacks Duplex offers low weight, excellent weather protection, a comfortable living space, and included bug protection.
+The materials are quality and the made-to-order craftsmanship is worth the expense.
+This tent is a fantastic option for long thru-hikes or short overnight backpacking trips.
+With lots of significant advantages and only minimal drawbacks, this tent quickly endeared itself to all who used it.

-zpacks duplex flex upgrade ultralight tent review - testing our editors' choice award winning zpacks duplex in the lower...
+zpacks duplex flex upgrade - testing our editors' choice award winning zpacks duplex in the lower...

-Testing our Editors' Choice Award winning Zpacks Duplex in the lower reaches of the Dark Canyon in the newly created Bears Ears National Monument, Utah.
+Testing our Editors' Choice Award winning Zpacks Duplex in the lower reaches of the Dark Canyon in Bears Ears National Monument, Utah.

 Matt Bento